Using Encrypted Models with OpenVINO™¶

-Deploying deep-learning capabilities to edge devices can present security challenges like ensuring inference integrity, or providing copyright protection of your deep-learning models.
+Deploying deep-learning capabilities to edge devices can present security challenges, for example, ensuring inference integrity or providing copyright protection of your deep-learning models.

 One possible solution is to use cryptography to protect models as they are deployed and stored on edge devices.
-Model encryption, decryption and authentication are not provided by OpenVINO but can be implemented with third-party tools (i.e., OpenSSL).
-While implementing encryption, ensure that the latest versions of tools are used and follow cryptography best practices.
+Model encryption, decryption and authentication are not provided by OpenVINO but can be implemented with third-party tools, like OpenSSL*.
+While implementing encryption, ensure that you use the latest versions of tools and follow cryptography best practices.

-This guide presents how to use OpenVINO securely with protected models.
+This guide demonstrates how to use OpenVINO securely with protected models.

 Secure Model Deployment¶

-After a model is optimized by the OpenVINO Model Optimizer, it’s deployed to target devices in the OpenVINO Intermediate Representation (OpenVINO IR) format.
-An optimized model is stored on edge device and is executed by the OpenVINO Runtime.
-ONNX and PDPD models can be read natively by OpenVINO Runtime as well.
+After a model is optimized by the OpenVINO Model Optimizer, it’s deployed to target devices in the Intermediate Representation (IR) format.
+An optimized model is stored on an edge device and executed by the OpenVINO Runtime.
+(ONNX, PDPD models can also be read natively by the OpenVINO Runtime.)

-Encrypting and optimizing model before deploying it to the edge device can be used to protect deep-learning models.
-The edge device should keep the stored model protected all the time and have the model decrypted in runtime only for use by the OpenVINO Runtime.
+To protect deep-learning models, you can encrypt an optimized model before deploying it to the edge device.
+The edge device should keep the stored model protected at all times and have the model decrypted in runtime only for use by the OpenVINO Runtime.

 Loading Encrypted Models¶